ESB-AI-Lab/kmerforge/README.md

 ## How to cite

-If you use kmertools in your research, please cite:
+If you use kmerforge in your research, please cite:

-> Solares, E. (2026). kmertools: Canonical k-mer counting, comparison, and read extraction tools.
+> Solares, E. (2026). kmerforge: Canonical k-mer counting, comparison, and read extraction tools.
 Zenodo. https://doi.org/10.5281/zenodo.20586122

 A BibTeX entry is provided in [CITATION.bib](CITATION.bib).